 I am Madeline Stewart and I am a 3rd generation Racing Driver.
 I have spent the past 13 years with one goal in mind, to be a professional Racing Driver.
-From the age of 9, I have taken big risks to propel myself forward in my career, often taking the next step before I was even ready.
-Looking back, I believe doing this was crucial in improving me as a driver.
+From the age of 9, I have taken every opportunity to propel myself forward in my career, I'm not afraid to take big risks and often taking the next step ahead of what people would consider the 'norm', I contribute a lot of my successes to this.

-After just 3 short years of racing karts in New Zealand we took the step across the ditch to race in Australia, to compete in a much larger and extremely competitive racing series.
-The commitment it took for my family, to be living in New Zealand but flying to Australia for over 22 weekends in a year, was huge.
-Al this while we continued to compete in NZ as well.
+After three years of racing karts in my home country, New Zealand I began racing in Australia, to compete in a much larger and extremely competitive racing series.
+For over 22 weekends each year my incredibly supportive family and I travelled to Australia where I raced in the Rotax Pro Tour and Australian Kart Championship All this while we continued to compete in NZ as well.
 We did this for 5 years.
 After much success in the Rotax Categories, winning an Australian State Title and leading the Rotax Pro Tour championship for the first half of the year.

-Through my Karting achievements in Australia, I was noticed by V8 Supercar team owner Brad Jones, who gave me a test day in a Super3 car.
-It was a huge step jumping from a go kart into a 2012 Holden V8 Commadore but this was what started my career in cars.
-From there, I spent a year competing in Super3 before transitioning into Porsche racing around Covid.
+Through my Karting achievements in Australia, I was approached by V8 Supercar team owner Brad Jones, who offered me a test day in a Super3 car.
+It was a huge step jumping from a Kart into a 2012 Holden V8 Commadore.
+This was the beginning of my Career in Car Racing, something I never imagined I would be lucky enough to do.
+I then spent 2019 competing in Super3 before transitioning into Porsche racing.
+Due to Covid we had a few years where we were only able to do a couple of race meetings.
 In 2022, I completed my first full championship in Porsche.
-It was mid 2022, when I flew to the USA to watch Petit Le Mans at Road Atlanta, and that was when I fell in love with the American Racing Scene.
-So in 2023 I am competing in the Porsche Sprint Challenge North American Championship.
-The year so far has been very successful as I currently sit 3rd in the championship with 3 rounds to go.
+It was mid 2022, when I flew to the USA to watch Petit Le Mans at Road Atlanta, and that was when I fell in love with the American Racing scene.
+So in 2023 I competed in the Porsche Sprint Challenge North American Championship.
+The year so far has been very successful as I finished the year 3rd overall in the Championship.

 BEYOND THE RACE TRACK...